How To Fix A Color Cast In Photoshop – 3 Quick Ways Using Adobe Camera Raw

 Hello!

 My name is Jennifer Farley.
-I'm an illustrator, designer, author and design teacher based in Ireland.
-I've been teaching and working in the design field for over 15 years and I help people learn Adobe Photoshop, Lightroom, Illustrator and Graphic Design.
+I'm an Irish author, illustrator, designer, and design educator.
+I've been teaching and working in the design field for over 20 years.
+I help people learn Adobe Photoshop, Lightroom, Illustrator and Graphic Design.

 Photoshop Bootcamp is a growing collection of my Photoshop tutorials and lessons I've written for my students.